brooksdra/technotes.github.io/css.md

 ```

 The following runs each pass of the wiggle animation smoothly along 200ms, but doesn't start till 1s after the page is loaded,
-It run through the entire keyframe set 8 times and finishes in the original position.
+It runs through the entire keyframe set 8 times and finishes in the original position.

 Note: you can also specify which keyframe is the original position and which is the final position.
 ```